 Static Pressure, Or Running a Marathon In a Mask

-To show what I mean, here’s a simple but powerful example: Static pressure is basically when your blower motor (which moves air through your system) has to work harder than it should to move the proper amount of air through a home.
+To show what I mean, here’s an example: Static pressure is basically when your blower motor (which moves air through your system) has to work harder than it should to move the proper amount of air through a home.

 And what can cause high levels of static pressure?
 Let’s count: